oyamecodes/soccer-data-pipeline/soccer_data_pipeline_architecture.md

 ## 15. Next steps & rollout
-1. Create GCP project and enable APIs: Cloud Storage, BigQuery, Cloud Run, Cloud Build, Cloud Logging.
+1. Create GCP project and enable APIs: Cloud Storage, BigQuery, Dataflow, Cloud Build, Cloud Logging.
 2. Provision a service account with minimal permissions and add its key to GitHub Secrets (or use Workload Identity Federation).
 3. Add GitHub Action `ingest.yml` and push a sample `data/` JSON file.
 4. Deploy Cloud Run ETL and trigger a run from the GitHub Action or Cloud Scheduler.